OpenDataLiteracy/LIS-598-Sp2020-DC2/How_to_use_an_API.md

 As is the case with repositories, data portals, and an email from your boss, data retrieved from an API may be presented in a variety of different formats.
 When you use a "web service" API you will mainly see outputs in the form of eXtensible Markup Language known as XML, JavaScript Object Notation known as JSON (or geoJSON for geographic data), or Comma Separated Values known as CSV.
 A **web service** as a "[system or software that uses an address, i.e., URL on the World Wide Web, to provide access to its services](https://rapidapi.com/blog/types-of-apis/)".
 This means that the API output can be viewed directly in a web browser.
 The three most common types of web service APIs are:
 + simple object access protocol or SOAP which returns an XML object
 + remote procedural call R.P.C. which returns either an XML or JSON object depending on which format they're using (XML-RPC or JSON-RPC)
-+ and the most common right now representational state transfer or REST which is not a protocol but rather a set of architectural principles
++ and the most common right now is REpresentational State Transfer or REST which is not a protocol but rather a set of architectural principles ([read](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm) the dissertation that coined the phrase)

 REST services tend to offer an easy to parse URL structure consisting primarily of nouns that reflect the logical hierarchical categories of the data on offer.
 I will show you an example of what that means below.
 REST APIs usually return JSON or XML but can sometimes also return different formats such as CSV.